"No one should have to walk alone."

 What is a trauma therapist?

-I am a certified clinical trauma professional (CCTP), a certified narcissist abuse treatment clinician (NATC), and I am trained in eye-movement desensitization and reprocessing (EMDR) therapy.
+I am a certified clinical trauma professional level 2 (CCTP-II), a certified narcissist abuse treatment clinician (NATC), and I am trained in eye-movement desensitization and reprocessing (EMDR) therapy.

 In the 1980s, EMDR was used to treat PTSD (post-traumatic stress disorder).
 These days, EMDR is used for all kinds of different issues, and not just trauma.